-Do you know when your dog is stressed out or in discomfort?
+Do you know when your dog is stressed out or uncomfortable?

-Unfortunately, our canine companions can’t articulate when they’re feeling less than happy, but there are signs.
+Unfortunately, our canine companions can’t articulate when they’re feeling less than happy, but there are signs we can see.
 Some are obvious like extreme shaking, but others can be more subtle.

 Subtle Symptoms of Anxiety:

 Unless you know exactly what to look for, these subtle signs of stress and discomfort in your pooch may go unnoticed.
 Take the time to read your dog’s body language so you can help him or her through whatever may be triggering the “Nervous-Nellies.”